Hydrology-IFH/roger/examples/plot_scale/bw_cropland/README.md

-# Crop irrigation management at district level of Freiburg, Germany
+# Crop irrigation demand and the impact of irrigation on groundwater recharge and nitrate leaching in Baden-Wuerttemberg, Germany

 This modelling experiment investigates the impact of crop irrigation on groundwater recharge and nitrate leaching.
 The impact is systematically investigated using a combination of soil types, irrigation demand rules and crop rotation scenarios.